HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-one-ip-tf.md

 - [GCP Deployments](https://github.com/teradici/cloud_deployment_scripts/blob/master/docs/gcp/README.md)

-### 1. CASM-Traffic-Manager-One-IP Architecture
+### 1. AWM-Traffic-Manager-One-IP Architecture

 The Traffic-Manager-One-IP deployment creates a Virtual Network with 3 subnets in the same region.
 The subnets created are:
 - ```subnet-cac```: for the Connector
-- ```subnet-cas```: for the CASM
+- ```subnet-cas```: for the AWM
 - ```subnet-ws```: for the workstations

 Network Security Rules are created to allow wide-open access within the Virtual Network, and selected ports are open to the public for operation and for debug purposes.

-A Cloud Access Connector is created and registers itself with the CAS Manager service with the given token and PCoIP registration code.
+A Cloud Access Connector is created and registers itself with the Anyware Manager service with the given token and PCoIP registration code.

-This deployment runs the CAS Manager in a virtual machine which gives users full control of the CAS deployment, which is also reached through the firewall.
-The CAS deployment will not have to reach out to the internet for CAS management features, but the user is responsible for costs, security, updates, high availability and maintenance of the virtual machine running CAS Manager.
+This deployment runs the Anyware Manager in a virtual machine which gives users full control of the Anyware deployment, which is also reached through the firewall.
+The Anyware deployment will not have to reach out to the internet for Anyware management features, but the user is responsible for costs, security, updates, high availability and maintenance of the virtual machine running Anyware Manager.
 All resources in this deployment are created without a public IP attached and all external traffic is routed through the Azure Firewall both ways through the firewall NAT, whose rules are preconfigured.
 This architecture is shown in the diagram below:

 Multiple domain-joined workstations and Cloud Access Connectors can be optionally created, specified by the following respective parameters:
 - ```workstations```: List of objects, where each object defines a workstation